Connell Sixth Form College

-In addition to teaching the customary range of A-Level courses, the college also offers BTECs in Business, Science and Sport Science.
+In addition to teaching the customary range of A-Level courses, the college also offers BTECs in business, science, and sport science.

 History

 The sixth form college was one of three new free schools to be approved by Education Minister Michael Gove in July 2012, when the name of the educational facility was revealed to be Connell Co-op College, a tribute to the Connell family of Gorton, who founded Manchester City F.C. (in its first incarnation as a church youth team) in the latter part of the 19th century.
-The announcement also unveiled the link between the new college and Altrincham Grammar School for Girls, who proposed the initiative and had been asked to handle the management and recruitment of staff.
+The announcement also unveiled the link between the new college and Altrincham Grammar School for Girls, which proposed the initiative and had been asked to handle the management and recruitment of staff.
 Later the same year, Manchester City Football Club announced that the area around the college was to be part of a larger redevelopment, with commercial space as well as community leisure facilities.

-The college took on its first classes in 2013 using a dedicated area in The East Manchester Academy, and its facilities opened in September 2014.